 And it did so over seven seasons.
 The series started in the second year of the Bartlet administration and followed the gang through crises domestic and international (sometimes simultaneously).
 It followed the re-election campaign and the writing of State of the Union speeches.
-It followed health concerns of the nation's chief executive.
+It followed the health concerns of the nation's chief executive.
 It tackled tax policy and racial issues and prostitution and kidnapping and the 25th Amendment.
 The West Wing touched on the county's changing minority demographics.

 The West Wing in many ways packed the production of a movie into the time and space of a network series.
 (Much to the chagrin of the folks paying for it in the beginning.)
 But the product more than made up for it.

 The West Wing was an awards powerhouse, taking home wins for just over a third of its nominations.
 It won two Golden Globes — Best Drama Series and Best Actor for Martin Sheen in 2000.
 It garnered 95 Emmy nominations and 26 wins.
-Creative Emmy Awards.
-Screen Actor Guild Awards.
-And so many others.
+Creative Emmy Awards, Screen Actor Guild Awards and so many others.

 In many ways, it was a fictional mirror of the United States, with disfunction and deceit.
 In others, it was a delusional fever dream, showing compromise and happy endings.

-And that's what made The West Wing so great for seven seasons through May 2006, halfway through the second term of George W. Bush.
+That's what made The West Wing so great for seven seasons through May 2006, halfway through the second term of George W. Bush.

 How to watch A West Wing Special to Benefit When We All Vote

-The special featured a theatrical stage presentation of the "Hartsfield's Landing" episode from Season 3.
+The special featured a theatrical stage presentation of the "Hartsfield's Landing" episode from season 3.
 The special marked the first time in 17 years that the original cast got together in full (there had been smaller events ahead of previous elections) along with Sorkin and Schlamme.
-The special saw Hill, Janney, Lowe, Moloney, Schiff, Whitford and Sheen reprise their roles, with Sterling K. Brown filling in for the late Spencer.
+The special saw Dule Hill, Allison Janney, Rob Lowe, Janel Moloney, Richard Schiff, Bradley Whitford and Sheen reprise their roles, with Sterling K. Brown filling in for the late John Spencer.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!